pradeepkumar-27/AnsibleRole-HadoopHDFS/README.md

 Role Variables
 --------------

-This has three variables namely "nn_dir" which depicts the NameNode directory on the master node, "dn_dir" which depicts the DataNode directory on the slave nodes and "hdfs_port" which represents the port number on which the cluster works
+This role has three variables namely "nn_dir" which depicts the NameNode directory on the master node, "dn_dir" which depicts the DataNode directory on the slave nodes and "hdfs_port" which represents the port number on which the cluster works.

 ansibele.cfg
 ------------

-Ansible configuration file to run the role
+Ansible configuration file to run this role

     [defaults]
     interpreter_python=auto_silent